asmaurya95/Competitive-Programming/README.md

-# Algorithm-Implementations
+# ACM ICPC Handbook
-This is the implementation of well known basic algorithms .
+This contains almost implementation of Algorithms, from basic to complex ones.
-It covers most of algorithms which are taught in Indian Universities.
+This repo is supposed to be used as an ACM ICPC Handbook.
-All the programs are written in C / C++ .
+Code could be in C/C++/Java/Python.